padwasabimasala/octanner-osx-quickstart/README.md

 Tested on Mountain Lion.

 ## Install
-* Install Xcode or Command Line Tools for Xcode
+* Install Xcode or Command Line Tools for Xcode.
-If you install Command Line Tools for Xcode besure to run the following command.
-For more information see https://github.com/mxcl/homebrew/issues/10245

   ```
+  # If you install Command Line Tools for Xcode besure to run the following command.
+  # For more information see https://github.com/mxcl/homebrew/issues/10245
   sudo xcode-select -switch /usr/bin
   ```
 * Open a new terminal session and run this one-liner: